-- Someone needs to volunteer to be the Club Coordinator for the year.
+- Volunteer to be the Club Coordinator for the year.

-- You can use the agenda for each meeting provided by CLP or come up with your own.
+- You can use the agenda and Constitutional question provided by Classroom Law Project for each meeting, or come up with your own.

-- Share with us what your Club thought about that month’s book!
+- Let us know what your Club thought about that month’s book!

-- CLP will arrange with the Coordinator for your Club members to earn their PDUs and register for Lewis & Clark credit should they choose.
+- CLP will help your club members register if they’d like to earn their PDUs or Lewis & Clark graduate credit for participating.